apache/spark/docs/mllib-feature-extraction.md

 ---
 layout: global
-title: Feature Extraction - MLlib
+title: Feature Extraction and Transformation - MLlib
-displayTitle: <a href="mllib-guide.html">MLlib</a> - Feature Extraction
+displayTitle: <a href="mllib-guide.html">MLlib</a> - Feature Extraction and Transformation
 ---

 * Table of contents